 When you’re exclusively pumping, you want to aim to pump for a total of 120 minutes per day (as a minimum guideline).

 Therefore, how long each session should be depends on how many sessions you have in a 24 hour period.

-When you have a newborn baby, you might be pumping eight times per day, in which case you’d want each session to be at least 15 minutes.
+It’s important to pump more frequently when your baby is younger to establish your milk supply.
+So when you have a newborn baby, you might be pumping eight times per day, in which case you’d want each session to be at least 15 minutes.
 (120 minutes / 8 sessions = 15 minutes per session)